camueller/SmartApplianceEnabler/doc/Modbus_EN.md

 By varying
 - `High byte first`
 - `High word first`
-- Response data type (erste Spalte in der Tabelle rechts)
+- Response data type (first column in the table on the right)

-t must be ensured that the correct value is displayed in the `results` column.
+it must be accomplished that the correct value is displayed in the `results` column.

 ![SimplyModbusTCPClient](../pics/SimplyModbusTCPClient.png)

 # Modbus in Smart Appliance Enabler
 ## General
-A configured [Modbus/TCP](Settings_EN.md#user-content-modbus) must be selected for each counter/switch/wallbox.
+A configured [Modbus/TCP](Settings_EN.md#user-content-modbus) must be selected for each Modbus-based meter/switch/wallbox.

 In addition, the **slave address** of the Modbus device must be specified.

-In principle, the slave address or register address can be specified as a hexadecimal number (with "0x" at the beginning) or as a decimal number (without "0x" at the beginning).
+In principle, each slave address or register address can be specified as a hexadecimal number (with "0x" at the beginning) or as a decimal number (without "0x" at the beginning).

 The following information is required for each Modbus register:
-- Register address
+- `Register address`
-- Register type or function code
+- `Register type` or function code
-- Value type: defines the format of the value in the register Numerical values with high precision sometimes require 2 or 4 data words.
+- `Value type`: defines the format of the value in the register Numerical values with high precision sometimes require 2 or 4 data words.
 In these cases, the byte order (Big Endian / Little Endian) can also be configured.

-In addition, a conversion factor can be specified by which the supplied value must be multiplied in order to convert it into the required unit.
+In addition, a `factor to value` can be specified by which the supplied value must be multiplied in order to convert it into the required unit.

 Trying out helps to find the right configuration: set a combination of `register address`, `register type` and `value type` to be tested and check in the log which value was determined from the register content.
 It may also be necessary to vary the number of `data words` and the `byte order`.
 The aim is to at least determine the correct sequence of digits, in which only the comma is in the wrong place.
 This can then be corrected by setting a `factor to value`.

 ## Modbus procokol
 ### Modbus/TCP